 - ITR 6 – Companies apart from those filing ITR under Form ITR 7

 - ITR 7 – For entities other than companies who need to file returns under Sections 139 (4A), 139 (4B), 139 (4C), and 139 (4D)

 - ITR 8 – Acceptance form for filing ITR

 Make sure to choose the right form for ITR e-filing and undertake the process well before the due date to eliminate the risk of missing the deadline.

-Assessees can e-verify their ITR through bank ATM, net-banking, bank account number, Demat account number, and Aadhaar OTP.
-Proceed with the following steps to do so –
+You can e-verify your ITR through bank ATM, net banking, bank account number, demat account number, and Aadhaar OTP.

-E-file, or electronic file, refers to the system of submitting income tax returns to the respective authorities online without any physical documents.
+E-file or electronic file refers to the system of submitting income tax returns to the respective authorities online without any physical documents.

-There are no charges levied for filing income tax returns online.
+There are no charges levied for filing income tax returns online